NACI statement on use of palivizumab, just released June 2022:

 In October of 2003, the Nova Scotia Provincial Blood Coordinating Program (NSPBCP) began monitoring requests for palivizumab in Nova Scotia.
 A letter from the NSPBCP was distributed to all Nova Scotia pediatricians in February 2004, detailing RSV infection prophylaxis recommendations for the remainder of the 2003/04 season.
 These recommendations were based on guidelines for palivizumab use from the Canadian Pediatric Society and the National Advisory Committee on Immunization (NACI).
 When NACI guidelines were extended to include the use of palivizumab for infants < 24 months with “hemodynamically significant” congenital heart disease, a review process was established by the NSPBCP in collaboration with the IWK Children’s Heart Centre to ensure appropriate use for infants with cardiac indications (CHD).

-Documents for the 2017/18 season are to be distributed to stakeholders in November of 2017 and contain the indications for use of palivizumab (SYNAGIS®) in Nova Scotia for the recommended season.
-The initial dose should be given between December 1 and January 6, and every four weeks, to a maximum of five doses.
-This defined season is based on when infants are deemed to be most at risk for contracting the disease in Nova Scotia (January to May) as a result of RSV surveillance in the province.
+Documents for the 2022-23 season are to be distributed to stakeholders in November of 2022 and contain the indications for use of palivizumab (SYNAGIS®) in Nova Scotia for the recommended season.
+The RSV season has been noted to be different during the COVID-19 pandemic, with many areas seeing an earlier and more widespread local outbreak.
+RSV has arrived earlier in Nova Scotia as well, so the program will begin in the coming weeks (November) rather than waiting until December 6, the previously determined date The initial dose should be given in November and every four weeks, to a maximum of five doses.
+This defined season is based on when infants are deemed to be most at risk for contracting the disease in Nova Scotia as a result of RSV surveillance in the province.
 Nova Scotia epidemiology experts will continue to monitor this defined season.